Advanced steam technology: Anderson and Holcroft

 The Anderson condensing system uses a process known as mechanical vapor recompression.
 It was devised by a Glasgow marine engineer, Harry Percival Harvey Anderson.
 The theory was that, by removing around 600 of the 970 British thermal units present in each pound of steam (1400 of the 2260 kilojoules in each kilogram), it would be possible to return the exhaust steam to the boiler by a pump which would consume only 1–2% of the engine's power output.
 Between 1925 and 1927 Anderson, and another Glasgow engineer John McCullum (some sources give McCallum), conducted experiments on a stationary steam plant with encouraging results.
 A company, Steam Heat Conservation (SHC), was formed and a demonstration of Anderson's system was arranged at Surbiton Electricity Generating Station.

 SHC was interested in applying the system to a railway locomotive and contacted Richard Maunsell of the Southern Railway.
 Maunsell requested that a controlled test be carried out at Surbiton and this was done about 1929.
 Maunsell's technical assistant, Harold Holcroft, was present and a fuel saving of 29% was recorded, compared to conventional atmospheric working.
 The Southern Railway converted SECR N class locomotive number A816 (later 1816 and 31816) to the Anderson system in 1930.
 The locomotive underwent trials and initial results were encouraging.
 After an uphill trial from Eastleigh to Litchfield Summit, Holcroft is reported as saying:

 "In the ordinary way this would have created much noise and clouds of steam, but with the condensing set in action it was all absorbed with the ease with which snow would melt in a furnace!
 The engine was as silent as an electric locomotive and the only faint noises were due to slight pounding of the rods and a small blow at a piston gland.
 This had to be experienced to be believed; but for the regulator being wide open and the reverser well over, one would have imagined that the second engine (an LSWR T14 class that had been provided as a back-up) was propelling the first."

-The trials continued until 1934 but various problems arose and the project went no further.
+The trials continued until 1934 but various problems arose, mostly with the fan for forced draught, and the project went no further.
 The locomotive was converted back to standard form in 1935.